bharathiIT90/Deployment-drop-your-projects/README.md

 3. Include a chat room for each project team to discuss about their progress.

 ## Technologies
-Python, Django Framework, Jquery, Javascript, HTML, CSS, SQLite3, Bootstrap
+Python, Django Framework, Jquery, Javascript, HTML, CSS, SQLite3, Bootstrap.

 ### Front-end
+CSS, HTML and Bootstrap runs the frontend of the drop-your-projects app.

 ### Back-end
+The back-end of drop-your-projects application is maintained by Python and Djano framework.